garystafford/kafka-connect-msk-demo/README.md

-# Exploring Apache Kafka on AWS
+# Exploring Data Lakes CDC, Apache Kafka, and Apache Hudi on AWS

 Source code for the following series of blog posts:
 * [Hydrating a Data Lake using Query-based CDC with Apache Kafka Connect and Kubernetes on AWS](https://itnext.io/hydrating-a-data-lake-using-query-based-cdc-with-apache-kafka-connect-and-kubernetes-on-aws-cd4725b58c2e)